Arithmetic harmonic analysis on character and quiver varieties: Introduction

-As a final remark, we would like to bring to the reader's attention some recent related work.
-The first Kac conjecture \cite[Conjecture 1]{kacconj}, asserting that the constant term of the $A$-polynomial of a quiver is a certain multiplicity in the corresponding Kac-Moody algebra, has recently been proved for any loop-free quiver in \cite{hausel-kac} using Nakajima quiver varieties and techniques closely related to the ones in this paper.
-The manuscript \cite{helleloid-villegas} studies the $A$-polynomials from a point of view motivated by \cite{hausel-villegas} and this paper.
+The present paper has spawned some recent work on the $A$-polynomial: \cite{helleloid-villegas} studies $A$-polynomials of general quivers from a viewpoint motivated by \cite{hausel-villegas} and this paper; and \cite{hausel-kac} proves a further conjecture of Kac~\cite[Conjecture 1]{kacconj}, claiming that the constant term of the $A$-polynomial of a quiver is a certain multiplicity in the corresponding Kac-Moody algebra, for any loop-free quiver using Nakajima quiver varieties and techniques closely related to the ones in this paper.

+In \cite{letellier2}, the second author obtained a generalization of the results of~\S\ref{intromulti} to arbitrary irreducible characters of $\GL_n(\F_q)$ by computing the Poincar\'e polynomial (for the intersection cohomology) of quiver varieties associated with the Zariski closure of $k$ arbitrary adjoint orbits of $\gl_n(\C)$.
+As in the semisimple case, it is expected that this Poincar\'e polynomial coincides with the pure part of the mixed Hodge polynomial (again, for the intersection cohomology) of character varieties with the Zariski closure of conjugacy classes at the punctures.
+This will be the subject of a future publication

 \paragraph{Acknowledgements.} We organized a workshop bearing the title of this paper, at the American Institute of Mathematics in Palo Alto in June 2007.
 We would like to thank the Institute's staff for their help with the organization and the participants of the conference for the many talks and discussions, from which we learnt a lot.
-TH was supported by NSF grants DMS-0305505, DMS-0604775 an Alfred Sloan Fellowship 2005-2007 and a Royal Society University Research Fellowship since 2005; FRV was supported by NSF grant DMS-0200605.
+We would like to thank Mathematisches Forschungsinstitut Oberwolfach for a research in pairs stay where some of the work was done.
+TH was supported by NSF grants DMS-0305505, DMS-0604775 an Alfred Sloan Fellowship and a Royal Society University Research Fellowship; EL was supported by ANR-09-JCJC-0102-01; FRV was supported by NSF grant DMS-0200605, an FRA from the University of Texas at Austin, EPSRC grant EP/G027110/1, Visiting Fellowships at All Souls and Wadham Colleges in Oxford and a Research Scholarship from the Clay Mathematical Institute.